Adobe Express vs Canva — Which is Better?

 The Canva interface

-The Adobe Express interface also features a handy ‘quick actions’ tab. which gives you easy, ‘one-click’ access to commonly-performed design tasks — such as resizing images, background removal, combining files and file format conversions.
+The Adobe Express dashboard also features a handy ‘quick actions’ tab. which gives you easy, ‘one-click’ access to commonly-performed design tasks — such as resizing images, background removal, combining files and file format conversions.

 The 'quick actions' menu in Adobe Express.